Three goals for UI evaluations are:

 - The first pass familiarizes the experts to the UI.

-- During the second path, the expert concentrates on the heuristics and make notes of any design flaw or failure to pass all heuristics.
+- During the second pass, the expert concentrates on the heuristics and make notes of any design flaw or failure to pass all heuristics.

 - The evaluator writes a summary of the evaluation from the notes.